Composable Verification in the Circuit-Model via Magic-Blindness: Introduction

-While these protocols achieve zero space-overhead when compared to the unprotected computation, their reliance on the MBQC model makes them less adaped to architectures that are close to the circuit model for quantum computation—in particular those based on the Clifford + Magic-State Injection (MSI) model.
+While the MBQC protocols achieve zero space-overhead when compared to the unprotected computation, their reliance on the MBQC model makes them less adapted to architectures that are close to the circuit-model for quantum computation---in particular those based on the Clifford + Magic-State Injection (MSI) model.
 This is because compiling a circuit into a measurement pattern already introduces space overhead.
-In fact, protocols~\cite{B18how,BN25noise} are the only ones known to optimize space-overhead in the circuit model and to be good candidates for pre-utility implementations.
-But even so, they lack useful characteristics such as composability and most importantly modularity required for further optimization.
+In fact, protocols~\cite{B18how,BN25noise} are the only ones known to optimize space-overhead in that model and to be good candidates for pre-utility implementations.
+But even so, they lack useful characteristics such as composability and, most importantly, the modularity required for further optimization.

+There is thus a stark contrast between MBQC and circuit-model verification.
+On the one hand, MBQC approaches are proven to be composable and robust to noise.
+Also, they are based on a previously clearly identified notion of blindness (UBQC) that has helped shape a family of verification protocols (a modular framework) rather than exhibiting a single isolated protocol.
+On the other hand, no analogous abstraction has been identified in the circuit-model where since \cite{B18how}, only noise-robustness was provided with \cite{BN25noise}.